colbyga/hazen_metagenome_publication/README.md

-# Hazen 300 Metagenomes Publication
+# Hazen 300 Arctic Metagenomes Publication
 This repositiory contains scripts and supplementary data files used in the following publication: "**Warming climate is reducing the diversity of dominant microbes in the largest High Arctic lake**".

 ## Summary of Files